kiba/Writings/for_science/chp13_return.md

 "Please don't start a war."

 "In our position, it would only end badly.
-Nonetheless, we shall seek redress from Sidonia to declaw their hold on you and Diana Rose, regardless of their moral reasoning for subjugating you."
+Nonetheless, we shall seek redress from Sidonia to declaw their hold on you and Diana Rose, regardless of their moral reasonings for subjugating you."

 The male sighed.
 "You're right.
 But how will you do that?"